 The Macross series is about The Power Of Idol Singer Music (and of reaction warheads).
-It should be noted, it usually has a different justification every time; only in Macross7 is singing an actual source of superdimensional energy.
+It should be noted that it usually has a different justification every time; only in Macross7 is singing an actual source of superdimensional energy.

 The singer they got in for the English dub is said to have a similar effect on the audience.

-In Macross Frontier, it's not so much the song as the passionate feelings behind it which affect the empathic Vajra, who communicate through song (and across the galaxy, if the singer has the ability) themselves.
+In Macross Frontier, it's not so much the song as the passionate feelings behind it which affect the empathetic Vajra, who communicate through song (even across the galaxy, if the singer has the ability) themselves.

-By the time of Macross Delta, they've explained everything in previous works as due to Fold Waves, and that the singers who are able to harness the Power of Rock in previous series as due to them having high Fold Receptor Factor allowing them to generate these while singing.
-The Idol Singergroup Walkure from this series is specifically composed of girls who have this.
+By the time of Macross Delta, they've explained everything in previous works as being due to Fold Waves, with the singers who were able to harness the Power of Rock in previous series having high Fold Receptor Factors which allowed them to generate said Waves while singing.
+The Idol Singergroup Walkure is specifically composed of girls who have this ability.